miloserdev/openbmc/poky/documentation/overview-manual/intro.rst

 best-known-methods (BKMs), and any other high-level introductory information suitable for a new Yocto Project user.

-Here is what you can get from this manual:
+The following list describes what you can get from this manual:

--  :ref:`overview-manual/yp-intro:introducing the yocto project`\ *:*
+-  `Introducing the Yocto Project <#overview-yp>`__\ *:* This chapter
-   This chapter provides an introduction to the Yocto Project.
+   provides an introduction to the Yocto Project.
 You will learn about features and challenges of the Yocto Project, the layer model, components and tools, development methods, the :term:`Poky` reference distribution, the OpenEmbedded build system workflow, and some basic Yocto terms.

--  :ref:`overview-manual/development-environment:the yocto project development environment`\ *:*
+-  `The Yocto Project Development
+   Environment <#overview-development-environment>`__\ *:* This chapter
-   This chapter helps you get started understanding the Yocto Project development environment.
+   helps you get started understanding the Yocto Project development environment.
 You will learn about open source, development hosts, Yocto Project source repositories, workflows using Git and the Yocto Project, a Git primer, and information about licensing.